-Table 1 provides basic summary statistics for the treatment groups and the weighted control groups.
-By construction, the weighted averages of the control group are identical for the exact match variables of gender, race and education.
+Table 2 provides basic summary statistics for the treatment groups and the weighted comparison groups.
+By construction, the weighted averages of the comparison group are identical for the exact match variables of gender, race, and education.
 The weighted average of age is also identical between the two groups because we also employed an exact match on age.
-There are small difference in average earnings in the year prior to enrollment between the treated and weighted comparison sample because this is the only variable where we did not match exactly, but the differences are small (less than 2% given our matching strategy).
+There are small differences in average earnings in the year prior to enrollment between the treated and weighted comparison sample because this is the only variable where we did require an exact match, but the differences are small (less than 2% given our matching strategy).

-Table 1 shows that we do not know education for 37.7% of the enrolled group and 38.6% of the completers.
+Table 2 shows that we do not know education for 37.7% of the enrolled group and 38.6% of the completers.
 There are two potential reasons for unknown education.
-The first is that the individual completed their education in Kentucky prior to 2008, which is the first year that KYSTATS has education data.
-This impacts both the treatment and control groups similarly so missing education should proxy for similar background characteristics.
-The second, and less common, reason is that an individual may have attended a private school or was educated outside of Kentucky, so no record exists in the state databases.
-Again, this should have a similar impact on the treatment and control groups.
-While a main source for race information is also the school data, we can obtain race from other sources in the KLDS, so race is missing less often than education.
+The first is that the individual completed their education in Kentucky prior to 2008, which is the first year of KYSTATS education data.
+This impacts both the treatment and comparison groups similarly so missing education should proxy for similar background characteristics.
+The second, and less common, reason is that an individual may have attended a private school or were educated outside of Kentucky, so no record exists in the state databases.
+Again, this should have a similar impact on the treatment and comparison groups.
+While a main source for race information is the school data, we can obtain race from other sources in the KLDS, so race is missing less often than education.

 While slight differences between the enrolled treatment group and the completed treatment group exist, none are large.
-The enrolled group has a slightly larger percent with some college (28.5%) than the completers (24.8%).
-Completers are also more likely to have a bachelor's degree (20.4% compared to 18.9%) or a master's degree (8.4% compared to 7.3%) suggesting more educated participants are more likely to complete at least one module of the program.13
+The enrolled group has a slightly larger percentage with some college (28.5%) than the completers (24.8%).
+Completers are also more likely to have a bachelor's degree (20.4% compared to 18.9%) or a master's degree (8.4% compared to 7.3%) suggesting more educated participants are more likely to complete at least one module of the program.